 ALICE is your child care worker, the cashier at your supermarket, the gas attendant, the salesperson at your big box store, your waitress, a home health aide, an office clerk.
 ALICE cannot always pay the bills, has little or nothing in savings, and is forced to make tough choices such as deciding between quality child care or paying the rent.
 One unexpected car repair or medical bill can push these financially strapped families over the edge.

 ALICE is people of all ages, genders, races, and ethnicities, living in urban, suburban, and rural communities.
 However, some groups are disproportionately represented in hardship due to longstanding discrimination and systemic racism, sexism, ageism, and ableism.
-For example, in 2019, 59% of Black households and 47% of households headed by someone of two or more races in West Virginia fell below the ALICE Threshold compared to 44% of White households.

 The ALICE Report